jasonwoodford/JDigi/README.md

 ## Building JDigi
 This uses the same build structure as *AtomThreads*.
 Each __ports/XXX/__ folder contains it's own Makefile for building *JDigi*.
-Each Makefile should be customized for the architecture being used.
+Each Makefile should be customized for the architecture and programmer being used.

+For example, the currently supported platform for AVR is the ATMega2560 *Arduino Mega*, using a parallel port "Pony STK200" programmer.
+To build the project, change to the __ports/avr__ folder and